CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 #### Data component references

-* *This method is preferable for use in most security and compliance contexts as it allows for full expression of provenance, pedigree, attestations and other contextual information.*
+This method is preferable for use in most security and compliance contexts as it allows for full expression of provenance, pedigree, attestations and other contextual information as a full, CycloneDX component.

 ##### Example